peteryzhang6/The-Law-of-One/Duality/space-time.md

 -  "For I hold the key to life and death thus I consciously choose:"
 	- to create the space and time within me to unite pain and joy
 	- to create the space and time within me to revive old death into new life

+#6/9 **Ra:** Do you request space/time present information or space/time continuum information?
+- Ra used space/time with present and